kedar2017/Data_Challenge/Readme.md

 Next, we look at the percentile annual change statistic.
 The approach is exactly similar to the above function.
 For each of the year selected in that range, we estimate the change in life expectancy over the one year period.
 All the annual life expectancy changes for each of the rows (within the year range provided) are recorded.
-The median is then estimated for the above recorded rows. oing row by row, the change is calculated only for rows where the delta year is equal to 1 (annual change).
+The median is then estimated for the above recorded rows.
+Going row by row, the change is calculated only for rows where the delta year is equal to 1 (annual change).
 This eliminates the cases in which there are different entities on adjacent rows.
+The annual change numbers are recorded on a separate column 'change'.

-Next, we look at the maximum annual change in expectancy (stored in row annualD) grouped by 'Entity'.
+Next, we look at the maximum annual change in expectancy (stored in row annualD) grouped by **'Entity'**.
 So we are now left with every row having an entity together with their own maximum annual change over the course of given range of years.

 Next, among the entities, we find the 95% quantile number.
 Whichever entities exceed that quantile number are then selected